Clean Carbon Off Cylinder Heads

 Article by Vintage Vinny

-There are many methods to clean carbon off cylinder heads, including soda blasting, media blasting, vapor blasting, walnut shell blasting, etc. But for the DIYer, there's still the old school way.
+There are several modern methods for cleaning carbon off cylinder heads; soda blasting, media blasting, vapor blasting, walnut shell blasting, etc. But for the DIYer who's on a budget or just likes to do things himself, there's spray degreaser and elbow grease.

 Cleaning Aluminum Heads